-This Camino route pre-dates Christianity, as pagans would head to mythical Cape Fisterra on the Costa da Morte (Coast of Death) where they believed the sun died and the worlds of the dead and the living became closer.
+The Camino Finisterre pre-dates Christianity, as pagans would head to the mythical Cape Fisterra on the Costa da Morte (Coast of Death), where they believed the sun died and the worlds of the dead and the living grew closer.
 Prayers would be said and offerings would be made to please the gods.
 It was a place rich in pagan rites, myths, and legends.
 Fisterra is also believed to be the location of Ara Solis, a magical place and altar dedicated to the dying sun.

 From Cape Fisterra, you can continue your Camino journey along beautiful coastal paths to the sanctuary of A Virxe da Barca in Muxía, a traditional pilgrimage destination in a stunning location overlooking the Atlantic Ocean.